22nd November 2020

 “No, got my hog.”
 He pulled out some keys with a Suzuki fob.
 “Do the whole ‘On The Road’ thing.
 Are you going back there ?”

-Richard explained how he planned to, soon as possible then Will explained how he had met Mel and Chris, both of whom were working in a café he would pose in [Richard mentally amended to ‘pose in’].
-They saw the books he was reading and came over and talked to him, giving him free coffee refills.
+Richard explained how he planned to, soon as possible then Will explained how he had met Mel and Chris, both of whom were working in a café he would patronise [Richard mentally amended to ‘pose in’].
+They saw the books he was reading and began talking to him, giving him free coffee refills.
 All three began hanging out, going to movies and gigs and laughing at the other students who were all so pretentious and opinionated.
 Richard admitted that he didn’t know too much about Chris’ life pre-London.

 “Yeah,“ started Will, “I’ve been through the scenes with him.
 Mel, too, been there, done that, the whole fucking spectrum of emotions.
 Sorry, didn’t mean to lapse into the vernacular.
 Yeah, we’re been through it all.”

-He didn’t elaborate, and Richard told him he’d probably see him in Berlin and went over to talk to Nuno.
+He didn’t elaborate and Richard, eyeing an exit, told him he’d probably see him in Berlin, then went over to talk to Nuno.